-Below are examples of faculty revision policies and procedures.
-These faculty were identified by F’12 writing tutors as having effective ways of incorporating revision into courses.
-As you can see, there is a range of approaches for incorporating revision into courses.
+Below are examples of faculty revision practices in Writing Intensive courses.
+The faculty were identified by writing tutors as having effective ways of incorporating revision into courses.
+As you can see, there is a range of approaches for incorporating revision, depending on course specifics.

 1. Students must revise at least one paper.
 They may revise all of them.

-2. The criticisms of a paper are in the form of specific, positive suggestions for revisions.
-For example, bring to bear this particular reading; probe deeper into the relationship mentioned on page 3; clarify this historical context; rewrite the first paragraph so that it commits you to do something that you can check at the end; rewrite the last paragraph so that it concludes something (rather than just summarizing the paper) based on something hinted at in a previous paragraph.
+2. My comments are in the form of specific, positive suggestions for revisions.
+For example, bring to bear this particular reading; probe deeper into the relationship mentioned on page 3; clarify this historical context; rewrite the first paragraph so that it commits you to do something that you can check at the end; rewrite the last paragraph so that it concludes something.
 Basically, I'm trying to persuade them that the revisions are really coming not from me, but are explorations of what they're already saying.
 Comments that are polite versions of "Your paper stinks" may be satisfying to the hard-pressed professor, but they don't help the student revise.

-3. When I hand papers back, we take class time to work on representative weak sentences, or we critique first sentences (anonymously, of course).
+3. When I hand papers back, we take class time to work on representative weak sentences, or we critique first sentences (anonymously).
 Sometimes I read aloud paragraphs from good papers.

 4. Students are encouraged (but not required) to meet with me one-on-one about their revisions.